 The device provides an internal temperature sensor for die temperature monitoring and two external remote temperature-sensing channels.
-In external temperature mode, current is forced into an external diode that is connected between user-specified channel pins.
+In external temperature mode, current is forced into an external diode that is connected between user-specified channel pins (GP8-GP9 or GP10-GP11).
 The diode temperature is obtained by measuring the diode voltages at multiple bias currents.

 These temperature channels can be enabled independently by setting the appropriate bit locations in the TEMPCN register.
-Whenever a temperature conversion is complete, the corresponding flag (INTDAI for internal conversion, EXODAI and EX1DAI for external conversion) is set.
+Whenever a temperature conversion is complete, the corresponding flag (INTDAI for internal conversion, EX0DAI and EX1DAI for external conversion) is set.
 These can be configured to cause an interrupt, and can be cleared by software.
 The temperature measurement resolution is 0.0625°C.